mttkllr/irs_refund.py/README.md

 If you haven't created a `.env` file (or if it's missing some information), the script will prompt you to enter your SSN, tax year, filing status, and refund amount.
 If you use the `--save-env` flag, this manually entered information will be saved to `.env` for future use.

 The script will then launch a browser, navigate to the IRS website, fill in your information, and print the refund status to the console.

+## Important Notes

+*   **Maximum Daily Attempts:** The IRS website limits the number of times you can check your refund status per day.
+The exact number of attempts is not specified, but it is relatively small.
+If you exceed this limit, you will see a message like:
+    ```
+    --- Message from IRS ---
+    Maximum attempts exceeded
+    You have exceeded the number of maximum attempts.
+Please try again tomorrow.
+    Note: Information is updated daily, usually overnight.
+    --- End IRS Message ---
+    ```
+    If you encounter this, you will need to wait until the next day to check again.
+*   **Data Storage**: If you choose to save your information to the `.env` file, be aware that your SSN, tax year, filing status, and refund amount will be stored in plain text.
+Ensure that `.env` is included in your `.gitignore` file to prevent accidental commits of sensitive data.
+*   **Browser Drivers**: The script uses `webdriver-manager` to automatically download and manage browser drivers.
+If you encounter issues, ensure you have the chosen browser (Firefox, Chrome, or Edge) installed and that `webdriver-manager` can access the internet to download the appropriate driver.
+*   **IRS Website Changes**: The IRS website structure or element IDs may change, which could break this script.
+If you encounter issues, please check the [IRS "Where's My Refund?" page](https://www.irs.gov/refunds) directly and consider opening an issue or pull request if you can identify the necessary changes.